dsidirop/MazeRunner/README.md

 	0. Open the project using Code\MazeRunner.sln (Make sure you have Visual Studio 2015+ installed)
 	1. Open the nuget package manager console (Tools -> Nuget package manager -> Manage NuGet Packages for Solution) and restore all missing packages (NUnit, Castle.Core, Microsoft.Net.Compilers)
+	   Note that C# files inside the solution will appear to have errors in terms of missing dll-references even after you perform step#1.
+These are phantom errors and will disappear once you build the project for the first time.

 	2. Set the project MazeRunner.TestbedUI as your startup project
 	3. Run the solution from within Visual Studio (if all goes as planned you should be presented with the testbed window)